 As the days gradually become lighter and temperatures start to lift, the chorus will become louder.
 In March, a chorus of birdsong fills the air as the migrating birds return.
 Warblers, sparrows, yellowthroat, and finch are more favorites.
 You may hear the knock of woodpeckers, too!
 Even ducks start to return to our lakes.

 Observe the buds on your trees.
 Some of the first trees to bud are the willows and silver maples, followed in March with the red maples.

-Another sign is the sap is flowing.
+Another sign is the flowing sap.
 The sugar sheds are firing up in New Hampshire right now!

 3. Peepers are peeping

 As soon as the ponds and wetlands thaw—as early as mid-March—listen for the spring peppers (Pseudacris crucifer) and the western chorus frog (Pseudacris triseriata).
 These tiny amphibians sing loudly, creating quite a chorus at dusk!